• Skip to primary navigation

 This is one of the best online colleges in Texas.
 The University of Houston-Downtown has a Salary Score of 67, meaning alumni tend to earn more compared to other colleges.

-In University of Houston-Downtown out-of-state online students pay more than double what in-state online students pay, making UHD a
+In the University of Houston-Downtown out-of-state online students pay more than double what in-state online students pay, making UHD a

 less affordable option for those outside of Texas.